Delta Aquarii: Properties

 The spectrum of Delta Aquarii matches a stellar classification of A3 Vp, indicating this is a chemically peculiar A-type main-sequence star that is generating energy through the nuclear fusion of hydrogen at its core.
-This star has double the Sun's mass and a radius 2.4 times as large.
-It is radiating 26 times the luminosity of the Sun from its outer atmosphere at an effective temperature of around 9,000 K. This heat gives it the characteristic white-hued glow of an A-type star.
+This star has three times the Sun's mass and a radius 4.16 times as large.
+It is radiating 100 times the luminosity of the Sun from its outer atmosphere at an effective temperature of around 9,000 K. This heat gives it the characteristic white-hued glow of an A-type star.
 It has a relatively high rate of rotation, with a projected rotational velocity of 81 km s−1.

 Delta Aquarii does not display a strong signal of excess infrared emission that might indicate the presence of circumstellar matter.
-Delta Aquarii is a probable stream star member of the Ursa Major Moving Group, which has an estimated age of 500 million years.
+It is a probable stream star member of the Ursa Major Moving Group, which has an estimated age of 500 million years.